gitter-badger/ywam-firebase/README.md

 cd into your project directory and run the command:
 `firebase login` then

-open `.firebaserc` and change the "default": value to be that of your firebase project name
+firebase use --add

+Setup the CLI to use your Firebase project using `firebase use --add` and select your Firebase project

 Ready cloud functions for deploy cd into `functions/` directory and run `npm install`